 Investment capital expenditures are those capital expenditures that are neither maintenance capital expenditures nor expansion capital expenditures.
 Investment capital expenditures largely will consist of capital expenditures made for investment purposes.
-Examples of investment capital expenditures include traditional capital expenditures for investment purposes, such as purchases of securities, as well as other capital expenditures that might be made in lieu of such traditional investment capital expenditures, such as purchases of securities, as well as other capital expenditures that might be made in lieu of such are not expected to expand our asset base, operating capacity or operating income over the long term.
+Examples of investment capital expenditures include traditional capital expenditures for investment purposes, such as purchases of securities, as well as other capital expenditures that might be made in lieu of such traditional investment capital expenditures, such as the acquisition of a capital asset for investment purposes or development of facilities that are in excess of the maintenance of our existing operating capacity or operating income, but that are not expected to expand our asset base, operating capacity or operating income over the long term.